 Our basis swaps involve the exchange of attributes used to calculate our floating interest rates, including (i) the benchmark rate, (ii) the underlying currency and/or (iii) the borrowing period.
-We typically enter into these swaps to optimize our interest rate profile based on our current evaluations of yield curves, our risk management policies and other factors.
-At 30 June 2021, the total pound sterling equivalent of the notional amount due from the counterparty, including forward-starting derivative instruments, was £3,291.0 million, all of which was subject to a 0.0% floor, and the related weighted average remaining contractual life of our basis swap contracts was 0.2 years.
+We typically enter into these swaps to optimise our interest rate profile based on our current evaluations of yield curves, our risk management policies and other factors.
+At 31 December 2021, the total pound sterling equivalent of the notional amount due from the counterparty, including forward-starting derivative instruments, was £8,073.2 million and the related weighted average remaining contractual life of our basis swap contracts was 0.5 years.